ScilifelabDataCentre/RDM-guidelines/content/topics/gdpr-ethical-review-glossary.md

 *In Swedish:* personuppgiftsincident

-A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.

 -   <a href="https://gdpr-info.eu/art-4-gdpr/" target="_blank">gdpr-info.eu/art-4-gdpr/</a> (12)